-Prerequisite: Grade of "Pass" in ENGL 090, 090R or equivalent or assessment will be studied.
+Prerequisite: Grade of "Pass" in ENGL 090, 090R or equivalent or assessment or equivalent or assessment

+A course in basic English skills.
+Grammar, punctuation and standard written English usage will be studied.
 Introduction to the writing process; learn basic sentence patterns to compose paragraphs and one multi-paragraph essay.
 It is recommended that students also enroll in ENGL 098R.
 Non-degree applicable.